-The Community Trigger was introduced by the Anti-Social Behaviour Police and Crime Act 2014.
-It gives victims and communities the right to request a review of their anti-social behaviour (ASB) complaints and brings agencies together to take a joined up, problem solving approach.
+The Community Trigger (sometimes referred to as a Case Review) was introduced by the Anti-Social Behaviour, Crime and Policing Act 2014.
+It gives victims and communities the right to request a review of their anti-social behaviour (ASB) complaints and brings agencies together to take a joined up, problem solving approach to find a solution.

-If a Community Trigger submission meets the defined threshold, a case review will be undertaken by the local Community Safety Partnership.
-Agencies will share information, review what action has been taken and decide whether additional actions are possible.
+If a Community Trigger submission meets the defined threshold, a case review will be undertaken by the local Community Safety Partnership (CSP).
+Agencies will share information, review what actions have been taken and decide whether additional actions are possible.

 What is not suitable for the Community Trigger?

 - If someone has reported ASB and been given a timescale for response, which has not expired.
 The Community Safety Officer (CSO) will contact the supervisor(s) of the officer(s) who have received the reports detailed on the CT application to ensure they have oversight of the issue.

 - If someone has reported ASB and received a service but they are unhappy with the conduct of a particular agency.
 They will be advised to submit a complaint under the agency's complaints procedure.